supervisorphp/supervisor/README.md

 $listener->listen();
 ```

 You may have noticed that I used PSR-3 LoggerInterface.
 By default, the included listeners use a `NullLogger`, so you don't need to add a logger instance to it, but you can if you want.
-In your listeners it's your job whether you want to use logging or not, but `setLogger` is already implemented in `AbstractEventListener`.
+In your listeners it's your job whether you want to use logging or not, but `setLogger` is already implemented in `AbstractListener`.

-### Writting an EventListener
+### Writting an Event Listener

 There are three ways to write an event listener:
-* By implementing `EventListenerInterface` and writting the whole logic on your own
+* By implementing `ListenerInterface` and writting the whole logic on your own
-* By extending `AbstractEventListener` and writting only the event process logic
+* By extending `AbstractListener` and writting only the event process logic

 An example if you choose the last option: